Great Lakes Water Analysis Tool

 Small policy details can have enormous real-world consequences.

-For example, the City of Harvey, Illinois fails to qualify for water infrastructure funding assistance because its reported population sits just one person above the eligibility threshold.
+For example, the City of Harvey doesn't qualify for water infrastructure funding assistance because its reported population sits just one person above the eligibility threshold.
 Despite meeting every other criterion by sizable margins, the entire city is excluded.

 By combining robust demographic data, eligibility rules, and interactive mapping, the tool allows users to see these inequities instantly and build evidence-based arguments for more equitable outcomes.